Study Visa Information

-If the Department of Home Affairs takes longer than 8 weeks to process your visa application, please send an email to the International Office (email@example.com).
+If VFS takes longer than 8 - 10 weeks to process your visa application, please send an email to the International Office (firstname.lastname@example.org).

 Be sure to take a reference number for the call.

-If calling the Department of Home Affairs does not resolve your visa-related issue, please send an email to firstname.lastname@example.org.
+If calling VFS does not resolve your visa-related issue, please send an email to email@example.com.